KrzysztofDK/2.ML_regression_comparison_housing/README.md

 python main.py

 All visualizations will be saved in 'images' folder.
-All ML models will be saved in 'models' folder.
+All ML models and metrics will be saved in 'artifacts' folder.
-All metrics will be saved in 'results' folder.

 ## 🧪 Steps Performed
 1. **Data Cleaning**